 At NIDDK’s May 2012 Advisory Council meeting, NIDDK’s Deputy Director, Dr. Gregory Germino, highlighted these values and reviewed NIDDK’s resource focus on areas supporting the core values.

-Following that presentation, NIDDK generated additional data on application and funding trends to help our research community understand application and funding dynamics over recent years and demonstrate NIDDK’s commitment to research and programs associated with NIDDK’s core values.
+Following that presentation, NIDDK generated additional data on application and funding trends to help our research community understand application and funding dynamics over recent years and demonstrate NIDDK’s commitment to research and programs associated with NIDDK’s core values and posted these data on this site.
+The data below were more recently updated to show trends through Fiscal Year 2012.
+NIDDK will continue to update the charts on this page as new data become available.

 The data in all charts exclude initiatives (i.e., RFAs), grants funded using the Type 1 Diabetes special appropriation and funds appropriated through the American Recovery and Reinvestment Act (ARRA).

 Note: "Applications" shown in the chart above include all applications that scored 50th percentile or better.
-Unscored applications and applications scoring above the 50th percentile are not shown (41% [n=1012] of the applications received were unscored or scored above the 50th percentile).
-No applications that were unscored or scored above the 50th percentile in FY 2011 were funded.
+Unscored applications, scored applications with no percentiles, and applications scoring above the 50th percentile are not shown (47% [n=1,052] of the applications received were unscored or scored above the 50th percentile).
+No unscored applications were funded in FY 2012.

-The NIDDK nominal payline in FY 2011 was the 15th percentile for established investigators and the 17th percentile for New Investigators.
+The NIDDK nominal payline in FY 2012 was the 13th percentile for established investigators and the 18th percentile for Early State New Investigators.
 These data show that NIDDK closely adheres to its payline, but does exercise some programmatic discretion to reach for a limited number of especially innovative or programmatically important applications.

 To generate the data for Figure 2, applications were placed into "percentile bins" as follows: Bin 1-5 includes all applications with percentile scores from 0.1 to 5.0, Bin 6-10 includes applications with percentile scores from 5.1 to 10.0, etc. Only applications that scored 50th percentile or better were included in the analysis.